oscarryz/yz-design-notes/Questions/optional syntax.md

-In the examples I interchange between parenthesis and no parenthesis,betwee comma and no comma.
+In the examples I interchange between parenthesis and no parenthesis, between comma and no comma.

 Could it be that parenthesis, comma (and semicolon while at that) are optional?
 Would it be too much?